 ).
 These keywords should therefore be chosen with care.

-The TAC will include the TAC chair, the fourteen panel chairs, and three at-large members to ensure broad expertise across the full range of scientific categories.
+The TAC will include the TAC chair, the fifteen panel chairs, and three at-large members to ensure broad expertise across the full range of scientific categories.
 The primary responsibility of the TAC is to review Large GO (Section 3.2.3

 ), Treasury GO (Section 3.2.6